xuqinfeng/hello-world/README.md

 Hi everyone,
   I'm Qinfeng.
-Nice to meet you.
+Nice to meet you.I like to eat apple.